tharindutrm/personal-website/_posts/2020-03-26-Oracle Flashback Technology.md

 ### 3.1 DROP TABLE

 Flashback drop is used to restore accidentally dropped tables and depended objects.
 After restoring the table will be renamed as its original whereas the indexes will have system generated names.
-Using `select * ` command

 **Before doing flashback, confirm that the dropped object has not been purged**